Frewacom/pywalfox/README.md

 First, install the [Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/).

 **To use the add-on you must also install the script that fetches the Pywal colors:**

+Some users have had issues with getting the addon and daemon to communicate, despite everything seemingly being setup correctly.
+The **temporary** fix is to install from pip using `sudo pip install pywalfox` [#31](https://github.com/Frewacom/pywalfox/issues/31).

 1. `pip install pywalfox`
 2. `pywalfox setup`
 2. Restart Firefox